posita/dyce/docs/index.md

 ```

-A fudge die can be expressed as:
+A fudge die can be modeled as:

 ```python
 >>> H((-1, 0, 1))